 Reading milestones are celebrated across school with reading achievement displays, and children receive a free book when they have achieved 150 reads.
 There is also a weekly reader celebrated from each class in celebration assembly and a Year 6 end of year award for reading progress.
 Our classroom environments encourage a love for language, displaying a working wall that encourages the children to reflect on what has been taught alongside boy-friendly reading areas and class libraries, where we share books taken from our school central library.
 We subscribe to the Lancashire Library Service, exchanging books each year and ordering project loan boxes to support learning and reading.
 At St. Mary's and St. Benedict's we recognise the importance of enjoying reading, and timetable 'reading for pleasure' time, as well as listening to a class-shared novel.

 At St. Mary’s and St. Benedict’s we teach daily Guided Reading in the form of a workshop.
 Comprehension skills are developed in daily Guided Reading sessions as well as in the unit Reading phase.
 Children are given plenty of opportunities to respond to and reflect on the meaning of texts independently, in groups and in discussion with peers and adults.
 Children are questioned on a range of texts and asked a range of question types which focus on different domains including language and inference.
 Children are given opportunities for written responses depending on the age and ability of the children.

+We use a Colour banding approach to organise our books in KS2.
+This is arranged progressively, as children move through the book bands when they progress with their phonics and reading.
+In EYFS and KS1, books are organised to match the phonic phases.
 The table below shows the order of the colour banding system.
 Not all children will move through the book bands at the same rate, but the table shows our expectations for each year group.